availabs/data-manager-control-libraries-experiments/experiments/moleculer/src/ping-pong/README.md

 # PING-PONG

-Services communicate over NATS EventBus
+Authenticated services communicate over encrypted NATS EventBus.

 1. This experiment uses the [NATS experiment server](../../../nats/docker).
    Make sure the certificates are created and the server is running.